 The purpose of this program is to provide the means to download program code, i.e. Process-Pascal code or Calculator Assembler code.
-The code can be downloaded to all modules supporting a P-NET standard Program Channel, such as the PD5000 series of controllers from PROCES-DATA A/S. Program Download is called from the MIBOCX using the right mouse button menu, when a Program Channel is selected.
+The code can be downloaded to all modules supporting a P-NET standard Program Channel, such as the PD600 series and the PD5000 series of controllers from PROCES-DATA A/S. Program Download is called from the MIBOCX using the right mouse button menu, when a Program Channel is selected.1

 The Program Download utility also supports the downloading of Calculator programs, to other modules supporting the P-NET standard Program Channel, such as the PD3120 module.
 When this program has been launched via the MIBOCX, the Channel identifier is automatically inserted.
-Pressing the MIB button and selecting a new Program Channel can change the identity of a Channel.
-A File browser can be opened for selecting a Code file by pressing the FILE button The node to which a program is to be downloaded, must first be defined in the MIB, before a download can proceed.
+Pressing the [MIB] button and selecting a new Program Channel can change the identity of a Channel.

-🗿 Program download
+Trogram download

-F ile H elp

 Channel SampleProject:DigitalIO.CALC

 Code file C:\Program Files\Vigo\SAMP LES\Calculator\Autofunc.cod

-Autostart after reset 🗹 in EEPROM •
+Autostart after reset 🗹 in  EEPROM

-Library Program

-Selected library: EEPROM 💌 EPROM Selected program Undefined
+Library Selected library: EEPROM Name : Autofunc.cas State: Ready Program Selected program Undefined Name: Autofunc.cas State: Non-selected

-Name : Autofunc.cas Name: Autofunc.cas

-State: Ready State: Non-selected

 Download Start

-Write enable Details
+Details